palma-ice/FastIsostasy/PR-description.md

 Performance and accuracy:
 - FFT plans are precomputed
-- Convolution kernels are precomputed
+- Green's kernels (FFTs of Green's functions) are precomputed (elastic, viscous and ssh)
 - Allocations inside the time loop are reduced
 - The normalisation of the FFT is only applied on the backtransform, as it should be!

 Sea-level:
-- Column anomalies are now used as forcing
+- Column anomalies of ice, seawater, lithosphere and mantle are now used as forcing.
+- "Geoid" (somewhat obsolete word) replaced by sea-surface height and its perturbation.
+- Introduction of coherent masks ()

 General physics:
-- Allow rectangular domain (without the need of a square extension)
+- Allow rectangular domain (without the need of a square extension).
+The function that treats the problem by extending the fields on a square domain is however still here for legacy purposes.
-- Distortion factor included in computations
+- Distortion matrix included in computations.
+However, the matrix itself is expected to be an external input.
 - Previously, some signs were inverted when writing the output, which is incovenient for debugging.
 Most importantly, this can lead to serious problems when coupling.
 All signs are now defined according to the surface of reference elipsoid z=0 and the center of the